FAQ (frequently asked questions)

 I would like to participate.
 How do I register?

-Simply complete the form you will find on the “Find a debate” page.
+Simply complete the form you will find on the “Find a dialogue” page.
 You will later receive confirmation of your registration by email or phone, so don’t forget to include a way for us to contact you!

 We will send you information documents on the topics of the debate a few days before the debate.